freddycansic/freddycansic.github.io/content/blog/github-webhooks/index.md

 ## Repository Settings

-The last step is to tell Github that you want them to send POST requests to your webhook.
+The last step is to notify Github that you want them to send `POST` requests to your webhook.
 Open up your repository and go to settings.
 Navigate to the `Webhooks` tab on the left.
 Click on `Add webhook` in the top left.

 Enter your details like so and click `Add webhook` to save.